vagnerzampieri/flutter_app/README.md

 - main - The main branch
 - my-app - How the AppBar works
 - navigation - How to navigate between screens
+- bottom-navigation - How to use the bottom navigation bar

 ### Running